Yorkshire Museum: 2020s

-In November 2019, the Museum announced that a portrait of King Richard III would be on loan from the National Portrait Gallery in summer 2020.
+In November 2019, the museum announced that a portrait of King Richard III would be on loan from the National Portrait Gallery in summer 2020.
 The exhibition was funded by a grant of £17,625 from the Weston Loan Programme and Art Fund.
 The opening of this exhibition was delayed because of the COVID-19 pandemic.
-It opened to the public on 9th July 2021.
+It opened to the public on 9 July 2021.
 The exhibition and the museum closed on 31 October 2021 for the winter season.

+The museum reopened on 8 April 2023, featuring a new exhibition focussing on the Ryedale Hoard titled "The Ryedale Hoard: A Roman Mystery".

+A family-friendly exhibition titled "Mary Anning Rocks!" opened on 14 July 2023 featuring the maquette of the Statue of Mary Anning.

+In February 2024 the museum announced an upcoming exhibition about the Mesolithic site of Star Carr titled "Star Carr: Life after the ice" opening on 22 March 2024.
+The exhibition is in collaboration with the University of York and features objects from excavations that have never been publicly displayed before, such as the world's oldest hunting bow.

+The Viking North exhibition opened to the public in July 2025.

+Theft

+In March 2012 two Stone Age hand axes were stolen from a public handling display in the museum.
+They were returned to the museum in June 2012 after a private dealer who had purchased the objects came forward to the police.

 The Yorkshire Museum Ghost

-A series of reportedly paranormal events were recorded in the Museum in the winter of 1953 and the early months of 1954.
-In a 1958 report of the events, the museum's caretaker George Jonas reported to have seen the ghost of a man in Edwardian dress entering the Museum's library and that a book repeatedly drew itself from its shelf and fell to the floor on several occasions.
+A series of reportedly paranormal events were recorded in the museum in the winter of 1953 and the early months of 1954.
+In a 1958 report of the events, the museum's caretaker George Jonas reported to have seen the ghost of a man in Edwardian dress entering the museum's library and that a book repeatedly drew itself from its shelf and fell to the floor on several occasions.
 A disagreement between the curator George Willmot and the head of the Yorkshire Philosophical Society, H. E. Harrowell, over the scepticism of the latter led to the resignation of Mr. Willmot.
 The phenomenon of the falling book was reportedly witnessed several times, always on a Sunday evening.
 On 27 January 1954, eight people entered the museum library to witness the event and signed witness statements recounting their experiences; these included a feeling of cold around the legs, the book removing itself from the shelf, and the leaves of the book still moving whilst it was on the floor.